-The European Space Agency (ESA), the European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT), European Center for Medium-Range Weather Forecast (ECMWF) with the Copernicus Atmosphere Monitoring Service (CAMS) are organising a second joint training course on Atmospheric Composition with a focus on air quality and data interoperability.
+The European Space Agency (ESA), the European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT), the European Center for Medium-Range Weather Forecasts (ECMWF) with the Copernicus Atmosphere Monitoring Service (CAMS) are organising a fourth joint training course on Atmospheric Composition.

 – webinars with keynote speakers,

 You can access here the Preliminary Program of the school

 - Principles of atmospheric chemistry/dynamics and relevance on climate.

 - Observational principles of remote sensing and in-situ.

 - Principles of global and regional models, analysis and reanalysis.

 - Review on key scientific results and open questions.

 Lecturers and speakers

 M. Parrington, ECMWF